-The Nutrisystem weight loss programs offer separate meal plans for women and men at approximately 1250 and 1500 calories per day, respectively.
+My Way, Nutrisystem's core weight loss program, offers meal plans for women and men at approximately 1000, 1200, 1500, and 1800 calories per day, depending upon the customer's estimated energy needs.
 Approximately 60% of customers' daily calories come from pre-packaged Nutrisystem® foods, with the remainder coming from fresh grocery additions.
 As shown below, the nutritional quality of the program stands in sharp contrast to that of the typical American diet.
 Furthermore, the program is consistent with national guidelines for macronutrient balance and fiber content, and is within limits for saturated fat, cholesterol, and sodium.
 Customers can customize their selection of Nutrisystem foods and grocery additions to meet dietary needs and preferences (e.g., low-sodium or lacto-ovo vegetarian diets).

 % from carbohydrate

 % from saturated fat